-Applicants should be technically qualified and have had experience with power station switchgear and converting experence with power station switchgear and converting plant.
+Applicants should be technically qualified and have bad experience with power station switchgear and converting

-Salary and conditions in accordance with District Council (No. 2) Section "A" rates of pay, at present 23.85 pence per hour.
+Salary and conditions in accordance with District Council (No. 2) Section "A" rates of pay, at present 23.35 pence per hour.

-Applications, endorsed "Assistant Switchboard Attendant, stating age, present position, details of training and experience, together with copies of testimonials, to be addressed to the undersigned and to be received not later than 14th June, 1945.
+Applications, endorsed "Assistant Switchboard Attendant," stating age, present position, details of training and experience, together with copies of testimonials, to be addressed to the undersigned and to be received not later than 14th June, 1945.

 RICHARD CLEGG.

-Town Hall, Chesterfield 26th May, 1945.
+Town Hall, Chesterfield.
+26th May, 1945.
+Town Clerk 2054